-If a rider and his AB moves during 1' board shown before the start is given a "false start" will be implemented.
+If a rider and his/her AB moves during 1' board shown before the start is given a "false start" will be implemented.
 The start chute will be stopped by showing a red flag and the riders will return to their positions on the start gate.
 The rider(s) that jumped the start must restart with a dead engine.
-The rider must remove the lanyard from the kill switch and hold it overhead until the start is given.
+The rider(s) must remove the lanyard from the kill switch and hold it overhead until the start is given.
 There will be no holder for ski class and only one holder for runabout class unless surf or rough conditions.

-When this procedure is applied, the rider not maintaining the lane until the designated point will incur in a 30 seconds penalty after the race.
+When this procedure is applied, the rider(s) not maintaining the lane until the designated point or not respecting position at the start will incur in a 30 seconds penalty after the race.
+When necessary, if decided by the race committee, the rider may be penalized with a 4 position loss.
+If this procedure is applied, this has to be announced at riders briefing.

-312.01.05 - FINAL CLASSIFICATION ACCORDING TO THE PENALTIES
+310.01.05 - FINAL CLASSIFICATION ACCORDING TO THE PENALTIES